05/25/2017 02:56 pm ET Updated May 30, 2017

 How did that resonate with you within the South African context?

 In 2012, COSATOU, a collective of trade unions in South Africa, organized a conference on gender.
 S.W.E.A.T. wanted to present a resolution calling for full decriminalization.
 To do this, the Open Society Foundations gave S.W.E.A.T. and the Women’s Legal Centre significant funds to document human rights abuses in brothels.
 It was an interesting proposition given the Kylie case, in which a woman had successfully sued the massage parlour that dismissed her after she refused to service a sex buyer without a condom.
 The idea was to train the women about their rights under employee/employer contracts despite the illegality of prostitution in South Africa.
 We wanted to document the abuses perpetrated against the women and at the same time train brothel owners about the women’s rights.
+Women And Power A weekly exploration of women and power.

 Were you able to document these abuses?